Demolition (professional wrestling): Members

-Demolition used the entrance theme "Demolition," a rock track by Rick Derringer, which contained lyrics which introduced the original members of the team: "Here comes the Ax, and here comes the Smasher."
-The song was eventually released on Piledriver - The Wrestling Album 2.
-Initially, a rough instrumental version of the track was used in Spring 1987 before the full version was brought into use that summer.
-During the fall of 1990 when the team had turned heel and Crush had been added, the song was replaced with a dark, brooding instrumental track.

 Championships and accomplishments

 See also Moondog Rex#Championships and accomplishments, Ax (wrestler)#Championships and accomplishments and Brian Adams (wrestler)#Championships and accomplishments for singles titles (and tag team titles with a non-Demolition partner) won by the original Smash, Ax and Crush respectively while using the Demolition gimmick.

 The below list includes only tag team titles held by teams billed under the Demolition name and consisting purely of two or more of the members both/all using their Demolition personas.
 All championships and accomplishments below are by the Ax and (Darsow) Smash line-up unless otherwise noted.